benchmark-action/github-action-benchmark/README.md

 ## Future work

-- Allow user-defined benchmark tool
-  - Accept benchmark results as an array of benchmark results as JSON.
-User can generate JSON file to integrate any benchmarking tool to this action
 - Support pull requests.
 Instead of updating GitHub pages, add a comment to the pull request to explain benchmark results.
 - Add more benchmark tools: